-ASPERA represents Australian Universities offering qualifications at undergraduate and/or postgraduate levels, including bachelor, master and doctoral degrees in various screen production disciplines.
+ASPERA represents Australian Tertiary institutions offering qualifications at undergraduate and/or postgraduate levels, including bachelor, master and doctoral degrees in various screen production disciplines.
 It plays an active role in shaping quality education for those working or planning to work in production or research for the screen.
 It addresses issues of concern to the sector, and is concerned with the status of screen production courses within the education sector.
 It addresses the relationship between the screen production education sector of the industry and the wider Australian screen industries.
 It aims to lift the profile of the screen based industries within the wider economic, social and cultural development of Australia.

 The ASPERA Annual Conference is held mid-year at one of our member institutions.
 The first conference was held in 2004 at the Victorian College of the Arts in Melbourne.